-This old-fashioned molasses cookie recipe is the perfect holiday cookie, especially if you're after down-home simple recipes that Great-Grandma would have baked.
-You can almost hear the harness and bells jingling as you pull these from the oven.
+This old-fashioned molasses cookie recipe is the perfect holiday cookie, especially if you’re after down-home simple recipes that Great-Grandma used to bake.
+They’re chewy and soft, perfectly dunk-able, and will stay fresh for days (if they last that long!).
+You can almost hear the jingle bells jingling as you pull these from the oven.

 If you’ve ever worked retail around Christmas, you know it can be both brutal and beautiful.
 In one of my first years in the pharmacy, a patient brought in a plate of cookies as a thank you (greatly appreciated).

-We were so busy I couldn't try them until later in the day after she left.
-They were like Christmas in your mouth, soft, delicious, a hint of spice.
+We were so busy that I couldn’t try them until later in the day after she left.
+They were like Christmas in your mouth: soft, delicious, and with a hint of spice.

 But back to the cookies.